 - Move patient to a cool environment. - Remove patient's clothing.
-Apply water to the skin to cool the patient. - If conscious and not vomiting or extremely nauseous, provide oral fluids. - Be prepared for seizures. - Consider other medical conditions (e.g., overdose, hypoglycemia, CVA) and treat accordingly. - Hyperthermia patients should be transported to a Trauma Center.
+Apply water to the skin to cool the patient. - Apply cold packs to underarms and groin area. - Cold water submersion is an acceptable method for cooling heat stroke patients.
+You may encounter patients in cooling body bags.
+The goal is to lower temperature to < 102.5°F. - If conscious and not vomiting or extremely nauseous, provide oral fluids. - Be prepared for seizures. - Consider other medical conditions (e.g., overdose, hypoglycemia, CVA) and treat accordingly. - Hyperthermia patients should be transported to a Trauma Center.